Find Grad Schools

 9 Yearly Graduations

 Northcentral University comes in at #6 on our list of the most popular colleges offering master's degrees in data processing tech.
 Each year, around 12,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
 During the most recent year for which we have data, 9 people received their master's degree in data processing tech from Northcentral University.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+About 38% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 #7